WEEDS

 Under Section 15 of the Act, a Weed Management Plan must be drawn up for each plant within 12 months of it being declared a weed.
 These Plans are drawn up by the Department of Primary Industries, Water and Environment (DPIWE), and go through a public consultation phase before becoming statutory plans under the Act.

-Draft Weed Management Plans have been drawn up for all declared weeds and these set out restrictions and approaches for reducing or eradicating them.
+Draft Weed Management Plans have been drawn up for all declared weeds and these set out restrictions and approaches for reducing or minimising them.
 They apply equally to public and private landholders.

 If there are declared weeds on my land, what does it mean?